View a simulated rendering of the I-5 to Medina project: YouTube

 About 115,000 vehicles and more than 190,000 people cross Lake Washington every day on the SR 520 floating bridge.
 It’s a key regional route for commuters and freight.

-After floating for nearly 50 years, the four-lane bridge is often clogged by traffic and is showing its age.
+After floating for more than 50 years, the four-lane bridge is often clogged by traffic and is showing its age.

 The floating bridge pontoons are vulnerable to windstorms, and bridge support columns are vulnerable to earthquakes.

 The I-5 to Medina Bridge Replacement and HOV Project includes a new floating bridge and highway with six lanes, including two general-purpose lanes and one new transit/HOV lane in each direction.

 The project also takes key steps to get ready for future light rail, help manage traffic in the Arboretum and transform the future corridor from Montlake to I-5 into a city parkway with landscaped lids and medians.

 The new SR 520 corridor through Seattle will: